waln0/i-like-trains-noah-nathan/README.md

 - `delivery_zone.py` : Manages delivery zones.

 #### 2. Client (folder `client/`)
 The client is responsible for managing the game display and user interactions.
-It is executed on the student's machine when executing `client/client.py`.
+It is executed on your machine when executing `client/client.py`.

 - `client.py` : Manages server connection and the main game loop.
 - `network.py` : Manages network communication with the server.